 Step 2: Secure the Ladder

-Installation of Permanent Wood Fire Escape Ladder
+Installation of a Permanent Wood Fire Escape Ladder

 Step 1: Cut the Wood

-Step 4: Install the Ropes
+Step 4: Paint the Ladder

 Tips When Installing a Permanent Fire Escape Ladder